rehierl/abstract-properties/01-0-introduction/1-3-as-streams.md

 the heading's section.
 That is, the above stream-based perspective does also not support any gaps.

-Due to the above, a heading and all the nodes up until the section's very last node form **a composite unit of consecutive nodes**.
+Due to the above, a heading and all the nodes up until a section's very last node form **a composite unit of consecutive nodes**.
 As such, and in regards to a document order, a section can be described as **a sub-stream of nodes**.